Generalized Zurek's bound on the cost of an individual classical or quantum computation: Introduction

 \section{Introduction}

 It is now understood that there are fundamental relationships between computational and thermodynamic properties of physical processes.
-The best known such relationship is Landauer's bound, which says that any computational process that erases statistical information must generate a corresponding amount of thermodynamic entropy in its environment \citep{landauer1961irreversibility,benn82}.
+The best-known relationship is Landauer's bound, which says that any computational process that erases statistical information must generate a corresponding amount of thermodynamic entropy in its environment \citep{landauer1961irreversibility,benn82}.
 For concreteness, imagine a process that implements some stochastic input-output map $p(y\vert x)$ while coupled to a heat bath at inverse temperature $\beta$.
 Suppose that the process is initialized with some ensemble of inputs $\inputP$ which is mapped to an ensemble of outputs $p(y)=\sum_{x}p(y\vert x)p(x)$.
 Landauer's bound implies that the generated heat, averaged across the ensemble of system trajectories, obeys

 where $S(\cdot)$ is the Shannon entropy in bits.
-The result imposes a minimal ``thermodynamic cost of computation'', that is a minimal amount of internal energy and/or work that must be lost as heat.
+The result imposes a minimal ``thermodynamic cost of computation'', i.e., a minimal amount of internal energy and/or work that must be lost as heat.

 Importantly, Landauer's bound depends not only on properties of the physical process but also on the choice of the input ensemble $\inputP$.
-Because of this, it cannot be used to investigate the following natural question: what is the cost of transforming a single input $\xs$ into a single output $\xf$, independently of which statistical ensembles (if any) the inputs are drawn from?
-As a motivating example, imagine a process that deterministically maps the logical state of a 100GB hard drive from some particular sequence of $10^{11}$ zeros-and-ones into a sequence of $10^{11}$ zeros.
+Because of this, it cannot be used to investigate the following natural question: what is the cost of mapping a single input $\xs$ to a single output $\xf$, independently of which statistical ensembles (if any) the inputs are drawn from?
+As a motivating example, imagine a process that deterministically maps the logical state of a 100GB hard drive from some particular sequence of $10^{11}$ zeros-and-ones to a sequence of $10^{11}$ zeros.
 Without additional assumptions about the input ensemble, one cannot use Landauer's bound to constrain the heat generated by this process.
 The same holds for most other bounds on the thermodynamic costs of computation, which typically depend on the choice of the input ensemble \citep{maroney2009generalizing,faist2015minimal,parrondo2015thermodynamics,kolchinsky2016dependence,boyd2016identifying,ouldridge2017fundamental,Boyd:2018aa,wolpert2019stochastic,wolpert2020thermodynamic,riechers2021initial,riechersImpossibilityLandauerBound2021,kolchinsky2021dependence,kardecs2022inclusive}.